buildkite/elastic-ci-stack-for-aws/README.md

 ### Buildkite Agent

-The Elastic CI Stack template [published from the master branch](https://s3.amazonaws.com/buildkite-aws-stack/latest/aws-stack.yml) tracks the latest Buildkite Agent release.
+The Elastic CI Stack template [published from the main branch](https://s3.amazonaws.com/buildkite-aws-stack/latest/aws-stack.yml) tracks the latest Buildkite Agent release.

 You may wish to preview any updates to your stack from this template